-Despite those gains, Mexico's overall military and police capabilities remain inadequate to break the trafficking organizations and contain criminal violence.
-Calderon is pressing ahead with institutional reforms to strengthen the rule of law, but progress is slow because of resource constraints, competing political priorities, and bureaucratic resistance.
+While there have been improvements in Mexico's overall military and police capabilities, challenges remain in order for Mexico to break the trafficking organizations and contain criminal violence.
+President Calderon is pressing ahead with institutional reforms to strengthen the rule of law, but progress is slow because of resource constraints, competing political priorities, and bureaucratic resistance.
 The Mexican Congress recently passed a law to toughen penalties in kidnapping cases, and is considering legislation governing military activity, and money laundering.
 Judicial reforms were passed in 2008, but they are complex and the law provides an eight-year window for implementation.